OlesyaTheBest/MyRule/TechnicalDocumentation.md

 ## Style and Tone

-I prefer to write in plain language using the active voice and second person.
+I prefer to write in plain language, using the active voice and the second person.
 It's essential to use consistent terminology and keep sentences short to make them easier to understand.
-The tone should be friendly but professional.
+The tone should be friendly, but professional.

 ## Content Quality

 Good documentation is very important.
-If the examples and screenshots are outdated, or if the code is broken, users won't trust the product.
+If the examples and screenshots are outdated or if the code is broken, users won't trust the product.
 Any changes to the product must be reflected in relevant documentation.

 ## Visuals and Formatting